TheProfilerMan/textract/README.md

 # textract
-For extraction of text from PDF documents
+For extraction of text from legal PDF documents related to the Elizabeth Holmes Theranos case